hjpdev/bank-tech-test-go/README.md

   As a customer,
   so I don't exceed my overdraft,
-  I want to be stopped withdrawing over this amount
+  I want to be stopped withdrawing over this amount.

   As a customer,
   so I can see previous transactions,